 Our contextual and community-led approach to design and our commitment to placemaking is exemplified at Renaissance, a development that transformed a run-down housing estate into a vibrant community that delivers high-quality homes and sustainable living.

 By collaborating with Barratt London, the London Borough of Lewisham and L&Q, Renaissance, comprising 795 private and affordable homes alongside a state-of-the-art leisure centre, new facilities for the London City Mission and a wide range of commercial space, was one of the first large developments in Lewisham Town Centre and has contributed to its regeneration.

 The site layout, grouping and landscaping were all designed to improve connections through the site and beyond, fully integrating the project into recent and future public realm improvements and developments.

-The eight main buildings range in height from five to 24 storeys and each have an architectural distinctness that responds to their immediate context, mediating between the terraced houses to the west with lower rise brick buildings and the Town Centre to the east with landmark towers.
+The eight main buildings range in height from five to 24 storeys and each have an architectural distinctness that responds to their immediate context, mediating between the terraced houses to the west with lower rise brick buildings and the town centre to the east with its landmark towers.

 The completed development promotes health, fitness and wellbeing through the complementary mix of uses, transportation, landscape, building form and design, and has attracted investment and footfall to this new place.